okta/okta-oidc-ios/README.md

 ## Configuration Reference

-Before start using this SDK, you have to configure it.
-To configure SDK create `OktaAuthConfig` object and assign it to  `OktaAuth.configuration`.
-There are multiple ways to create configuration object: you can provide either plist file either create configuration with dictionary.
+Before using this SDK, you'll need to configure it.
+Simply create an `OktaAuthConfig` object using one of the methods below.

 **Need a refresh token?**
 A refresh token is a special token that is used to generate additional access and ID tokens.
 Make sure to include the `offline_access` scope in your configuration to silently renew the user's session in your application!